Placement into English and Mathematics Courses

 - Transfer students who have taken a three-credit freshman-level course in expository or argumentative writing which is equivalent to Idaho State University’s ENGL 1101 or ENGL 1101P course may proceed to ENGL 1102.

-All mathematics courses except MATH 0015 and MATH 0090 have prerequisites.
-Students place into a course either by completing the prerequisite courses with a grade of C- or better or by achieving appropriate scores on the ACT exam, SAT exam, ALEKS exam, or Compass mathematics placement exam.
+All mathematics courses except MATH 0015, MATH 0090, MATH 1123P, and MATH 1153P have prerequisites.
+Students place into a course either by completing the prerequisite courses with a grade of C- or better or by achieving appropriate scores on the ACT exam, SAT exam, or ALEKS exam.
 For placement purposes, prerequisite coursework or placement examinations must have been taken within the last seven years.

 MATH 0090 is intended for students with some math background where a student needs to fill in mathematical gaps.
 It is a self-paced alternative to any subsequence of MATH 0015, MATH 0025, MATH 1108, MATH 1143, and MATH 1144.
 Starting with MATH 0015, students sequentially complete modules and then take a mastery exam for each course.
 Scoring 90% or above on each exam earns placement equivalent to having passed the corresponding course.
 MATH 0090 is intended for students with enough mathematics background to work independently.
 Credits earned do not count toward graduation credits.
 The course is intended to be used as an alternate pathway to the traditional math sequence shown below.